buk7456/FreeTX/doc/counters.md

 <img src="images/screenshots/counters_advanced.png"/>
 </p>

-## Fields

-- Clock: The control switch that triggers the counter.
+- **Clock:** The control switch that triggers the counter.
-- Edge: Rising, Falling, or Dual edge triggering.
+- **Edge:** Rising, Falling, or Dual edge triggering.
 Applies to the clock signal.
-- Clear: The control switch that clears the counter register to zero.
+- **Clear:** The control switch that clears the counter register to zero.
-- Modulus: The number of states in its count sequence.
+- **Modulus:** The number of states in its count sequence.
 E.g. mod 4 produces the sequence 0, 1, 2, 3.
-- Direction: Determines whether counts will increment or decrement.
+- **Direction:** Determines whether counts will increment or decrement.
-- Rollover: Rolls back over to start counting again from zero.
+- **Rollover:** Rolls back over to start counting again from zero.
-- Persist: Whether to remember the value in the counter's register between sessions.
+- **Persist:** Whether to remember the value in the counter's register between sessions.

 In advanced mode, the counter behaves as an up/down counter using separate "up" and "down" clocks for increment and decrement respectively.